iptc/newsinjson/README.md

 An errata update was made in May 2022 to fix a problem with the way GeoJSON properties were integrated into the "places" object.

+The 3.x series is a major update to ninjs, which is not backwards compatible.

+Version 3.0 offers three document types, the existing "news item" and new document types for events and planning items.
+For improved readability and to align with general best practice for variable naming and graphQL the properties now use "camelCase".

+The 3.0 version of ninjs was approved by the IPTC Standards Committee on October 2nd, 2024.

 Which version should I choose for my project?
 -------------------------

-If you are starting a green-field project, we recommend using ninjs 2.0.
+If you are starting a green-field project, we recommend using ninjs 3.0.
 This version should be easiest for developers to work with.

-If you are already using a 1.x version of ninjs, we recommend at least upgrading to version 1.4.
-This should be an easy change, because 1.4 is backwards-compatible with versions 1.0, 1.1, 1.2 and 1.3.
+If you are already using a 1.x version of ninjs, we recommend at least upgrading to version 1.5.
+This should be an easy change, because 1.5 is backwards-compatible with all previous versions of 1.x.

 Protocol Buffers demo
 ---------------------